wmde/wikidata-wikibase-team/pages/process.md

 - If you feel comfortable with the scoring system score these in advance (It's fine to do this in the call too)

 **During the session**

+- When others are representing tasks:
+  - Get an understanding of the task, what it means, what it aims to do and why.
+  - Provide feedback about the scores other participants gave to the tasks that they are presenting.

 - When called on:
   - Introduce your ticket, giving people context to understand what it is, and why you are brining it